kbroman/ProgrammingNotes/linux_issues.md

   ```

 - Apple bluetooth magic mouse and magic trackpad

+## Solved

+- VPN not working with eduroam, though it does work with wired
+  ethernet connection.
+Actually, a week later it seemed to work.
+Not
+  sure why.

 - Periodic troubles logging in, with a spinning circle and then a
   message "Authentication error" repeat some number of times.